Why Cite Sources?

 What is Plagiarism?

 Plagiarism is using the words and ideas of someone else and presenting them as your own.
-The act is a violation of trust and the consequences are serious.
+It may be unintentional, but having a scholarly conversation requires trust and honesty.

 For example, you must cite when using:

 - Any facts, graphs, drawings, … ANY kind of information that is not common knowledge

 - Quotations: another person’s spoken or written words

 - Paraphrases: minimally changing another persons words or ideas